 paper under the direction of a faculty adviser.
 This thesis must be

 of at least A- quality in order to secure honors.

-Seniors who hope to graduate with honors typically get started on their theses in the fall semester, either by taking a 300W-level seminar in an area relevant to their topic, or by arranging to take History 393 (Senior Project) with their likely honors advisor in order to begin their research.
+Seniors who hope to graduate with honors typically get started on their theses in the fall semester, either by taking a 300W-level seminar in an area relevant to their topic, or by arranging to take History 391 (Independent Readings) or 393 (Senior Project) with their likely honors advisor in order to begin their research.
 In the spring, while completing their thesis, honors students ordinarily register for History 393W (Senior Project).
 We also strongly encourage all honors students to take the optional two-credit Honors Seminar (History 398), which meets once a month in the spring semester.
-The purpose of the honors seminar is to provide a forum in which students can present preliminary versions of their senior theses and get critical response from both their student peers and the director of the honors program.
+The purpose of the honors seminar is to provide a forum in which students present preliminary versions of their senior theses and get critical response from both their student peers and the director of the honors program.
 The program culminates with a half-day honors colloquium at the end of the spring semester.